Refraining from non-essential travel is of utmost importance as coronavirus cases once again spike in areas across the United States.

 Chase, for example, is offering the option to submit a trip cancellation request for flights booked through Chase Ultimate Rewards® and trips paid for using rewards earned by an eligible Chase card.
-But to do so, you must first confirm that your airline has waived trip cancellation fees and that your departure is 8 to 14 days away from the date of submission.
+You must first confirm that your airline has waived trip cancellation fees.

 “If you booked with points or miles, you should get those back (not a dollar equivalent, but the actual points or miles),” Rossman says — and most likely with a waived redepositing fee.

-If you transferred your rewards to book a flight
+If you transferred your credit card rewards to book a flight

 In many instances, you cannot undo a rewards transfer from your credit card to an airline partner.
 If you booked your flight in this manner, reach out to your airline, rather than your issuer, for reimbursement information.